-What you put in considerations when planning an Effluent Treatment Plant
+What do you put into consideration when planning an Effluent Treatment Plant?

 Factors to consider when installing Effluent Treatment Plant (ETP) in a Factory.